Monday, 26 June 2017

 Today in rock history June 26th

 1942 – Larry Taylor, bassist with Canned Heat, is born in Brooklyn, N.Y.
+1955 - Mick Jones-guitarist for The Clash born in Wandsworth, London.
 1955 – “Rock Around the Clock” hit-makers Bill Haley & the Comets have sold 3 million records in the last 13 months, according to the Decca label.
-1955 – The Clash’s Mick Jones is born in London 1963 – Lennon and McCartney write “She Loves You” in a hotel room in Newcastle 1964 – Moody Blues is formed by Mike Pinder 1966 – The Rolling Stones play San Francisco’s Cow Palace, with Jefferson Airplane and Sopwith Camel opening.
+1963 – Lennon and McCartney write “She Loves You” in a hotel room in Newcastle 1964 – Moody Blues is formed by Mike Pinder 1966 – The Rolling Stones play San Francisco’s Cow Palace, with Jefferson Airplane and Sopwith Camel opening.
 1967 – At the height of the “Summer of Love,” the Mothers of Invention release ‘Absolutely Free,’ a dark-themed album from the anti-establishment mind of bandleader Frank Zappa.
 1968 – Beatles open their Apple Corporation office at 95 Wigmore Street, London.
 1970 – Guess Who: American Woman US 45 is no. 1 chart topper.
 1973 – Police raid Keith Richards’ home in Cheyne Walk, London.
 They discover guns, ammunition, Mandrax, and Chinese heroin.
 The Rolling Stones guitarist is arrested with his girlfriend Anita Pallenberg.
 1973 – Singer Marsha Hunt files a paternity suit against Mick Jagger, claiming he is the father of her 2-year-old daughter.
 She later loses the case.
-1975 – Bob Dylan officially releases the long-bootlegged Basement Tapes.
+1974 - Bad Company released their self-titled debut album on Swan Song Records, which was launched by Led Zeppelin.
+The album went on to reach number one on the Billboard 200 Album Chart & sold five million copies in the U.S. 1975 – Bob Dylan officially releases the long-bootlegged Basement Tapes.
 1977 – Eagles: Hotel California US LP is no. 1 chart topper 1980 – The Rolling Stones release Emotional Rescue and hold a party at New York’s Danceteria.
+1982 - Asia peaked at number four on the Billboard Hot 100 Singles Chart with “Heat of the Moment” where it would remain for three weeks.
+1996 - Van Halen announced that Sammy Hagar has left the band & that David Lee Roth had re-joined them to record two songs for their first greatest hits album.
 2003 – Rock behemoths Deep Purple are deluged with emails after announcing their new album will be called Bananas.
 Fans are irate over the ridiculous name.
 2004 – UK prog rockers Muse play the biggest show of their careers when they headline the Sunday night at Glastonbury Festival.
 2005 – Nine Inch Nails close the Coachella Festival in California.
 2008 – Total Guitar magazine voted Celine Dion’s rendition of the AC/DC track ‘You Shook Me All Night Long’ as the world’s worst cover version ever, the magazines editor Stephen Lawson said Dion’s cover was “sacrilege”.